crhntr/muxt/README.md

 - It generates a receiver interface to represent the boundary between your app code and HTTP/HTML
 	- Use this to mock out your server and test the view layer of your application

+## Rename

+While, `muxt` felt like a good name for this project since this is a code generator that extends the standard library templates and `http.ServeMux`, it is not easily searchable.
+So, I am considering renaming it to `hyperhandler` or something like that.

 ## Examples

 ```html